SkyPromp/Tampermonkey_Scripts/README.md

 # Tampermonkey Scripts
 ## TypeRacer
 - SinglePlayer: Remove players that aren't you from the racetrack
-- More Accurate WPM: Have more precision digits in your typing speed
+- More Accurate Typing Speed: Have more precision digits in your typing speed